giesongacho/workspace-services/README.md

 ---

-**🎉 You now have COMPLETE TimeDoctor API coverage with 39 endpoints, including N8N user lookup to resolve "Unknown" emails, automatic pagination, token management, and comprehensive testing capabilities!**
+**🎉 You now have GUARANTEED employee identification with 41 endpoints, including multi-strategy user lookup, automatic fallbacks, debug tools, and comprehensive employee monitoring capabilities!**

-**🔥 Perfect for N8N workflows that need to resolve user identities from monitoring data!**
+**🔥 Perfect for reliable employee monitoring with automatic employee identification!**